In the last few months, as hospitality and non-essential retail have been opening up, there has been a high demand for staff in those sectors.

 A role in care provides much more opportunity to develop than a retail or hospitality job.
 For one of the largest care companies in the UK, over a third of managers have been promoted internally.

 NEWSFLASH!
-A lot of care roles do not require any qualifications at all (more on this in our next blog!) and staff are given lots of training on the job.
+A lot of care roles do not require any qualifications at all and staff is given lots of training on the job.
 A number of qualifications are also offered in many roles, allowing you to obtain NVQs and other credentials.
 A lot of these skills are transferrable to other roles as well as allowing you to develop your care career.

 Working in care is one of the most rewarding jobs in the world.
 If giving something back is important to you, working in care and supporting people to live their best lives is a great way to do that.